robur-coop/miou/README.md

 a task that can *block* the process.

 It turns out that suspend mainly<sup>[2](#fn2)</sup> only affects the use of resources offered by the system (sockets, files, time, etc.).
-It turns out that suspend mainly only affects the use of resources offered by the system (sockets, files, time, etc.).
 Our experience in system programming and in the development of unikernels teaches us that this management of system resources, although intrinsic to task management, is:
 - complex because of the subtleties that may exist between each system (Linux,
   \*BSD, Mac, Windows, unikernels)
 - specific to the case of the suspension of a task while waiting for a signal